Marcus682-ux/Cybersecurity-Portfolio/README.md

 # Cybersecurity-Portfolio

-## My working cybersecurity professional statement
+## My working cybersecurity professional portfolio

 I am a driven and punctual professional that leverages my ability to find and address discrepencies in order to provide value in whatever task I am assigned.